rbt-lang/rbt-proto/jlnext/test/flow.md

         InputContext,
         InputFlow,
         InputFrame,
-        InputParameter,
+        InputSlot,
-        InputParameterFlow,
+        InputSlotFlow,
         context,
         distribute,
         frameoffsets,
         input,
         narrow,
-        parameterflows,
+        slotflows,
         setoptional,
-        setparameters,
+        setslots,
         setplural,
         setrelative,
         values

-When the input is not position-sensitive and has no parameters, it is specified with the query context, the input domain and a vector of input values.
+When the input is not position-sensitive and has no slots, it is specified with the query context, the input domain and a vector of input values.

     ctx = InputContext()